 Travel: Include costs for project staff travel that is directly related to the project.
 Allowable costs are transportation, lodging, subsistence, and other related expenses.
 In the Budget Narrative, please provide a calculation that includes itemized costs for airfare, transportation, lodging, per diem, and other travel-related expenses multiplied by the number of trips/project staff.
 Where applicable, identify the current standard reimbursement rate(s) of the organization for mileage, daily per diem, and similar supporting information.
 Reimbursement should not exceed the federal mileage rate unless a result of Applicant policy and justified in the Budget Narrative.
 Only domestic travel is allowable.
-Do not include the cost of staff to attend the TIG conference under column (A) LSC Grant Request.
-LSC will add a TIG Conference fee as part of the award process.
-Additional staff travel to the conference may be included under other columns.
+Do not include the cost of staff to attend the Innovations in Technology Conference under column (A) LSC Grant Request.
+LSC will add a Conference Fee as part of the award process.
+Additional staff travel to the conference may be included under columns (B) through (D).